gloaysa/studentPortfolio/beaverBook/README.md

-# Project: Beaver Browser
+# Project: BeaverBook™️ (browser edition)

 [![Elium Academy](http://www.zoomby.es/img/Elium-Logo-200-px-Black-PNG.png)](http://www.elium.academy)

 ### Prompt

-> You are an aspiring naturalist tracking the behavior of local Urban Beavers.
-So you're going to create your own web application that will help you to add new beavers that you may find, check the ones that you are currently tracking and add new locations if you spot them again.
+> Beavers are sick of you.
+> They stole your laptop and now all use your tracking software as a Facebook For Beavers: BeaverBook™️

 ---

-Be ready, this file is loooong.
+Be ready, this file (and project) is loooong.

-#### This project contains 5 files: 1 HTML, 1 CSS and 3 Javascript files.
+#### This project contains 9 files: 2 HTML, 2 CSS and 5 Javascript files.

-1. **beavers.html**: The site that the people will see and use.
-The structure is up to you, but it must contain:
+1. /**home.html**: The site that the people will see and use.
+The structure is up to you, but it must contain *(you can copy & paste it from the last project and modify when need it)*:

-  + Imports: refering to the .css and all the .js files.
+  + Imports: controller.js, homeStyle.css, beaversModel.js, homeView.js.
   + Interactions:

-  		- UNTRACK ALL BEAVERS: be able to untrack all beavers when funding is cut.
+  		- UNLIKE ALL BEAVERS: be able to untrack all beavers when funding is cut.
+  		- RELIKE ALL BEAVERS: rich daddy. :heavy_exclamation_mark:

-  		- UNTRACK SINGLE BEAVER: maybe it died :( Or maybe you're just bored of it.
+  		- UNLIKE SINGLE BEAVER: maybe it died :( Or maybe you're just bored of it.

-  		- RETRACK A SINGLE BEAVER: maybe it wasn't dead!
+  		- LIKE A SINGLE BEAVER: maybe it wasn't dead!
   		- ADD A BEAVER: using some input fields to collect all the needed info.
   		- SPOT A BEAVER: prompt the user for the new location and add it to the beaver list.
+  		- VIEW A BEAVER's PROFILE:  navigate to the profile page and render the chosen beaver's profile.

+2. /**profile.html**: A dynamic html page that shows all the beaver's profiles.

+	+ Imports: controller.js, profileStyle.css, beaversModel.js, relationsModel.js, profileView.js.
+	+ Interactions:

+		- RETURN HOME: Go from profile.html to home.html.
+		- NAVIGATE TO FRIEND BEAVERS PROFILE: By clicking on a friend beaver's name, display their profile.
+		- SEND FRIEND REQUEST: Click on a not-friend beaver to send a request.
+		- RESPOND TO FRIEND REQUEST: Have the option to accept or deny a request.
+If accepted, a relationship is added.
+Consider adding notifications to both parties.
+		- SEND MESSAGE: Click a message button by a friend beaver, have a prompt for the new message, save the message to that relationship object, display updated message history.
+		- UNFRIEND: Kill a friendship, does not need confirmation from the other.

+3. styles/**homeStyle.css**: A file to make the home.html file looks pretty :dizzy: All the content is optional. *(Copy and paste it from last project, modifying when need it)*

-2. **beavers.css**: A file to make the HTML looks pretty :sparkles: All the content is optional.
+4. styles/**profileStyle.css**: A file to make the profile.html file looks pretty :sparkles: All the content is optional.

-3. **model.js**: All the functionality connected to storing, accessing, modifying beavers.
-It will have a main object storing other objects and functions.
-No libraries, just vanilla javascript :)
+5. scripts/models/**model.js**: All the functionality connected to storing, accessing, modifying beavers.
+It will have a main object storing other objects and functions. *(Copy and paste it from last project, modifying when need it)*.

 	+ beaversList: the main object, contains objects and functions.
 	**PROPERTIES**

 		- beaverRecord: object.
 Their properties must be:

+			* ID: int, a unique ID assigned at document creation. no two may ever have the same. :heavy_exclamation_mark:
 			* NAME: string, the beaver's name.
 			* AGE: integer, the beaver's age.
 			* SEX: string, indicating beaver's sex.